minimo-io/braaay-front-site/README.md

 ## To Do: Speed & UI/UX

-- Be able to pass an specific action to the action button in the modal.
-  - Be able to close the modal from within the internal component.
-- Adicionar boton en /blog -- abajo de dica do chef
-- ARTICLE: - Header debe ser igual que el blog -> Ver que sea una propiedad global configurable.
 - COMPONENT LIBRARY:
-  - Add a lightweight component library (for popups > Login, Frete, etc)
   - Precisamos toasts, ejemplo para notificaciones.
 - Continue creating sub-components for product.
 - PRODUCTS: There are (not-yet-designed types of products), kits, presentes & experiences.